sdr-enthusiasts/docker-acarshub/README.md

 My observations are US centric, but from what I have seen there are "errors" you might notice in the converted callsigns.

-* US Airlines that have aquired airlines as part of mergers (for instance, American Airlines/AA/AAL, who has, among others, merged with America West/US/AWE) would show up as their legacy callsign if the aircraft being picked up was part of the airline that was merged in to the bigger airline.
+* US Airlines that have acquired airlines as part of mergers (for instance, American Airlines/AA/AAL, who has, among others, merged with America West/US/AWE) would show up as their legacy callsign if the aircraft being picked up was part of the airline that was merged in to the bigger airline.
 I've selectively fixed some of these errors because the IATA code of the legacy airline was not in use by anyone else.

 * Some airlines (UPS and FedEx, particularlly, among others) don't use their designated IATA callsigns period, or seem to be using contracted planes which are using an alternative two letter airline code in their message.